ogobrecht/ogobrecht.github.io/_drafts/quickstart-version-control-for-oracle-apex-developers.md

 Introduction
 -------------

 At the APEX connect 2018 in Düsseldorf, Germany, I had an interesting discussion with André Borngräber and Martin D'Souza about our table API generator projects.
 André and me built a PL/SQL package to generate our API's - that means code first.
 Although our generator is capable to produce only the code without generating the API at runtime, the latter is the normal case for me.
-Martin has also built a table API generator - but he does this with Node.js to create only the code in his code repository and run then a script to compile the API's in the database - this is the files first approach.
+Martin has also built a table API generator - but he does this with Node.js to create only the code in his repository and run then a script to compile the API's in the database - this is the files first approach.
 The advantage of the files first approach is clear - you can't forget to put the code into your version control system and it is overwrite save when more than one developer is working on the same schema or app.
 And by the way: for the rest of my daily coding I also use the files first approach - except for the API generation.

-It can be discussed if generated code should be version controlled or not - at least the generator code itself should.
+It can be discussed if generated code should be version controlled or not - at least the generator itself should.
 Maybe you want to put the generated code into a specific directory to separate the hand crafted from the generated one.
 But this discussion is not the focus of this post.

 Lets have a look at the low code examples [Quick SQL][1] and [Blueprint][2] - both are usable in the APEX Application Builder.

-Quick SQL follows the files first approach and Blueprint normally is a code first approach.
+Quick SQL allows you to generate data models with a markdown like syntax - you can save the scripts (also in your version control system, if you like) and run it directly in the Application Builder to create your data model.
+I would say this is mainly a code first approach, specifically if you have no access with a SQL command line tool to the system to run the resulting scripts in a different way.

+Blueprint is integrated in the App Creation Wizard and you can inspect and edit the configuration and therefore you can save it as a file in your VCS.
+But you need to use the Application Builder to generate your app.
+As a result you have probably new objects in your database schema without the DDL scripts for this objects - this is clearly a code first approach.

+WIth both tools you have additionally the problem, that you don't have the generator code - you can't check-in the generator into your version control system.

 Not using code first approaches is no solution - they are ok and can save you a lot of time.
 The question here is how can we bridge the gap when using code first techniques?

 [1]: https://apex.oracle.com/en/quicksql/
 [2]: https://docs.oracle.com/database/apex-18.1/HTMDB/using-blueprints.htm